-Radiation – Mesothelioma Treatment
+Radiation Treatment of Mesothelioma

-Chemotherapy – Mesothelioma Treatment
+Chemotherapy Treatments for Mesothelioma

 Chemotherapy is the use of drugs in the cancer treatment.
 Standard chemotherapy treatments are either administered in the form of pills or injected medication, and may be used alone or in combination with surgery and irradiation.
 In chemotherapy, drugs are given according to a written protocol, or plan, that details exactly how the drugs will be given.
 Once these drugs are distributed in the body, however, both tumor cells and normal tissue cells are susceptible to their lethal effects, often making the patient very ill.
 Usually drug therapy is continued until the patient achieves a remission, which is the absence of all signs of disease.
 Common side effects of chemotherapy include nausea, vomiting, diarrhea, bleeding, weight loss, hair loss, and overall physical fatigue.

-Palliative Therapy – Mesothelioma Treatment
+Palliative Therapy Treatment